 Clause 1(13) adds a new section to explicitly state that the Minister must take into consideration measures that are reasonable to accommodate the needs of persons with disabilities when verifying the knowledge of an official language and the responsibilities of Canadian citizenship (new section 5(3.1) of the Citizenship Act).

 Clause 1(4) changes the existing provision requiring citizenship applicants to meet requirements under the Income Tax Act, matching it to the change to the period of residency in Canada.
 New section 5(1)(c)(iii) specifies that a person must provide income tax returns for three years within the five-year period before applying for citizenship.

 Section 5(4) of the Citizenship Act gives the Minister discretion to grant citizenship to any person “to alleviate cases of special and unusual hardship or to reward services of an exceptional value to Canada.”
-The House of Commons committee amended this section to add “statelessness” as grounds for the Minister to exercise his or her discretion in granting citizenship.
+Clause 1(14) amends this section to add “statelessness” as grounds for the Minister to exercise his or her discretion in granting citizenship.